-Recently, \cite{sabau2017convex} recognized this difficulty and instead proposed adapting the so-called \emph{coordinate-free} approach \cite{mori2004elementary} to address the case of controllers subject to strongly quadratically invariant (SQI) constraints.
-This condition is more restrictive than QI, and the approach of \cite{sabau2017convex} also requires an initial stabilizing controller in advance, which may be challenging to find.
+Recently, \cite{sabau2017convex} recognized these difficulties and proposed adapting the so-called \emph{coordinate-free} approach \cite{mori2004elementary} for convex computation of controllers subject to strongly quadratically invariant (SQI) constraints.
+However, the SQI condition is more restrictive than QI, and the approach of \cite{sabau2017convex} requires an initial stabilizing controller in advance, which may be challenging to find.

 Unlike~\cite{youla1976modern,sabuau2014youla,rotkowitz2006characterization,mori2004elementary,sabau2017convex}, which adopted a purely input-output perspective, \cite{wang2019system} proposed a detailed state-space point of view using the so-called system level approach to controller synthesis.
 An advantage of the state-space parametrization \cite{wang2019system} is that it does not depend on a doubly-coprime factorization of the system or the knowledge of an initial stabilizing controller.
 Inspired by \cite{wang2019system}, we raise the question of whether one could avoid a detailed state-space perspective and instead adopt a purely input-output one in frequency domain, in order to eliminate the potentially challenging pre-computation steps in \cite{youla1976modern,sabuau2014youla,rotkowitz2006characterization,mori2004elementary,sabau2017convex}.
 In this paper, we present a positive answer to this question.